massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo doctor convert - Convert the database

 USAGE:
-   forgejo doctor convert command [command options]
+   forgejo doctor convert [command options]

 DESCRIPTION:
    A command to convert an existing MySQL database from utf8 to utf8mb4